Sunday, February 25, 2024

 Interestingly, female lead Virginia Bruce calls out Abbott a couple of times, which is rare for an A & C film, so I guess it was all intentional on the part of the filmmakers.

 Virginia Bruce is quite lovely and talented and leading man Robert Paige is also very good, but their roles here are pretty perfunctory.
-They argue a lot, but even Costello knows they'll get married, so no spoiler!
+They argue a lot, but even Costello knows they'll get married, so no spoiler there!

 The movie is quite episodic, but moves along pretty well.